-Lisa Clark was inducted into the Texas Tech Hall of Honor for her athletic achievements.
+Lisa Clark, a volleyball athlete from 1987-1990, was inducted into the Texas Tech Hall of Fame.

 Linda Allen (Mathematics and Statistics), Sindee Simon (Chemical Engineering) and Vickie Sutton (Law) were promoted to the rank of Horn Professor.

-Sandy Butler played softball from 1998-2011 and, in 2011, was the first Texas Tech softball player to be inducted into the Texas Tech Hall of Honor.
+Sandy Butler, a softball athlete from 1998-2011, was inducted into the Texas Tech Hall of Fame.

-Leigh Daniel, a track and field athlete from 1998-2001, was inducted into the Texas Tech Hall of Honor in 2012.
+Leigh Daniel, a track and field athlete from 1998-2001, and Amanda Renfro, a softball athlete from 1998-2001, were inducted into the Texas Tech Hall of Fame.

-Christy Martinez-Garcia, along with husband, Frank Garcia, were honored as one of the winners for Texas Tech Parents of the Year Award in 2013.
+Christy Martinez-Garcia and her husband, Frank Garcia, were honored as one of the winners for the 2013 Texas Tech Parents of the Year Award.

 Katharine Hayhoe, Director of the Climate Science Center at Texas Tech, was named as one of TIME magazine's 100 most influential people in the world for her work in the field of environmental science and advocacy for action on climate change.